AlirezaAzadbakht/Machine-Vision/sift-algorithm/README.md

- SiftSteps module contains six file , each step implement in of file then all of them import in` main.py` .
+ SiftSteps module contains six files, each step implements in one file then all of them import in` main.py`.
- `ImageIO.py` contains some functions for reading image with openCv .
+ `ImageIO.py` contains some functions for reading image with OpenCV

 ## main